Lawrence "Rusty" Hofmann, MD

 Kathleen currently serves as a senior advisor to Enhanced Pharma, Hampton Creek Inc., and the Aspen Institute, where she co-chairs the Aspen Health Strategy Group.
 Named by Forbes as one of the 100 most powerful women in the world, Kathleen is a frequent keynote speaker for national and international organizations.
 Kathleen earned a master of public administration degree from the University of Kansas and a bachelor of arts degree from Trinity Washington University.

 As co-founder and CEO of Grand Rounds, Owen believes that patients will achieve better healthcare outcomes through the intersection of technology, medical expertise, and extraordinary patient care.
 Prior to Grand Rounds, Owen co-founded Reputation.com and grew the company into the worldwide leader in online reputation and privacy management; he also held leadership positions at eBay and Accenture (Health and Life Sciences Practice).
 Owen received a BA with honors from Trinity College and received an MBA from Stanford Graduate School of Business.
-He was recently named a Global Technology Pioneer by the World Economic Forum.
+Owen’s been recognized among the World Economic Forum’s Global Technology Pioneers, Goldman Sachs’ Top 50 Builders + Innovators and Rock Health’s Most Beloved CEOs.

 Dr. Esserman is Professor of Surgery and Radiology at UCSF School of Medicine and directs the UCSF Carol Franc Buck Breast Care Center.
 Her research focuses on bioinformatics, medical and clinical informatics, systems integration, and clinical care delivery with the goal of giving patients better access to accurate information to become partners in their healthcare decisions.
 Dr. Esserman has authored numerous articles in peer-reviewed journals covering all aspects of breast health, advocating the improvement in delivering breast cancer care.
 She was awarded for her research and collaboration with colleagues when she received the 2005 NCI SPORE Investigator of the Year Award.